Raphael-Bernas/concept_dynamic/README.md

 ## Getting Started

 To reproduce the experiments or explore the methodologies presented in this work, please refer to the bash scripts in the `bash/` folder or use the Google Colab notebook provided in the `other/` folder for a quick start.
+Note that `interpreto` library might evolve in the futur which may implies loss in compatibility.

+---

+Raphael Bernas